By Papa Dia, Founder and President of the African Leadership Group

 Over the past few weeks, you might have read about ‘pandemic pods,’ and wondered what they are, and what they could mean for you and your children.

 We will offer a brief description here, and present African Leadership Group’s position on this phenomenon, as well as some suggestions for how school districts where many of our members send their children can take advantage of pods instead of reacting against them.

 In a nutshell, pandemic pods are small learning communities being created by affluent families to ensure that their children do not fall behind in their education during this time of remote learning.
 Families hire tutors, sometimes even certified teachers, to work intensively with a small number of children.

 These families, like many ALG members, were dissatisfied with the quality of instruction their children received last spring, after schools closed and transitioned to remote learning.
 When it became apparent over the summer that many schools would not resume in-person learning to start the new school years, families with resources decided to take matters into their own hands.
 They organized the pods, hired instructors and are ready to go.

 Pandemic pods raise complex issues, and there are valid arguments in support and opposition.

 Supportive arguments include:

 - All parents want what is best for their children, and some families have concluded pandemic pods fit that bill.

-- Parents have a right to choose an educational model that works best for their children.
+- Parents have the right to choose the best educational model for their children.
 No one should even attempt to deprive parents of educational choice.

 Arguments opposing pandemic pods include: